 ‘With the unpredictability of British weather, it could be worth investing in a fitted weatherproof cover for your furniture,’ says Andy Baxter, managing director at Maze.

 ‘Try to prevent keeping your furniture on grass or areas with a build-up of moisture when not in use.
 Increased exposure to moisture could encourage damp to get in, and it’s tricky to get out once there.
 If this isn’t an option, try placing the legs of your furniture on a dry surface – such as planks of wood – as this adds a protective barrier.’

-How to clean and restore wooden garden furniture
+How to clean garden furniture

-Cleaning and preserving wooden garden furniture
+How to clean wooden garden furniture

 Now it’s time to protect your wood.
 This should be done every season.
 Teak oil will shield your hardwood furniture from the elements and keep it looking new.
 Using a rag, apply the oil, rubbing it in gently and following the grain.
 You can add more than one coat of oil, but make sure the first one dries completely before you apply the next.

 The other thing wooden furniture can experience is mould.
 Brush up on how to clean mould from wood if this is the case for yours.

 ‘Metal is, of course, more hard-wearing than sort furnishings but it does require upkeep to stop rust, otherwise, it can become hard to maintain the quality of the product over time and can fall into disrepair,’ says Paul McFadyen, chief executive and metals specialist at Metals4U.

 To keep your metal garden furniture looking fresh, start by removing any dirt or debris with a soft-bristled brush or dry cloth.

 ‘We would suggest spraying your metal with a heavy-duty cleaner that is safe on metals, paints and most plastics.
 Such as a solvent designed to cut through dirt, grime and any tough grease that will build upon your furniture when it is sat outdoors over long periods.’